-5.3.b Responsibilities of the participating countries / National Authorities
+5.4.b Responsibilities of the participating countries / National Authorities

-National Authorities of the participating countries will retain responsibility for the Interreg IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020.
-National authorities are responsible for setting up and ensuring efficient functioning of the control system, as well as all other relevant responsibilities, in line with Article 74 of the CPR.
+National Authorities (NAs) are responsible for setting up and ensuring efficient functioning of the control system, as well as all other relevant responsibilities, in line with Article 74 of the CPR.
 The participating countries will ensure that the management and control system for the programme is set up in accordance with the relevant specific rules and that the system functions effectively.
-Furthermore, National Authorities together with the Managing Authority are responsible for ensuring implementation of the decisions taken by the JMC.
+Furthermore, NAs together with the MA are responsible for ensuring implementation of the decisions taken by the JMC.